Bapth-dej/elm-workshop/Step02/README.md

 ![Screenshot of the expected result](../Utils/images/step3.png)

-Belo‹ you can see the HTML structure that is expected:
+Below you can see the HTML structure that is expected:

 ```html
 <div class="score">